AsymLabs/realpath-lib/README.md

     source '/your/path/to/realpath-lib'

-To avoid symlinks completely (use the physical system only), uncomment `set -P` under 'Environment' near the beginning of the script.
+To avoid symlinks completely (use the physical system), uncomment `no_symlinks` under 'Environment' (near the beginning of the script).

 That's it.